marcomusy/vedo/README.md

 ![pcd](https://user-images.githubusercontent.com/32848391/32798156-287955b4-c974-11e7-9abf-6057dd43c5db.png)
 <br />

-If you need to do more complicated things (define widgets.. etc), you can still access all the usual VTK objects like interactors and renderers through vp.interactor, vp.renderer.<br />
+If you need to do more complicated things (define widgets.. etc), you can still access all the usual VTK objects like interactors and renderers through *vp.interactor, vp.renderer*... etc.<br />

 To install plotter.py in a fixed location (e.g. *$HOME/soft/bin*):
 ```bash